ETHZ-RobotX/SuperMegaBot/docs/additional-software/HowToUseNodeManager.md

 3. In your local machine add the hostname of the SMB.
   - on ssh console window run: `hostname` and `hostname -I` to get the address and name of the SMB to which you are connected
   - on your host machine, run `sudo nano /etc/hosts` and add the address with SMB hostname obtained within the previous step as depicted on the image below
+  - For the VPN connection:
+    - on your local machine check your IP address which corresponds to the VPN by running `hostname -I`
+    - add this IP address to the hosts file, i.e. your IP (separated by tab) and localhost.
+For reference your hosts file should look similar to the following:
+      ```bash
+      127.0.0.1       localhost
+      127.0.1.1       grzegorzmalczyk-MacBookPro

+      10.0.1.5        smb-261-nuc
+      10.0.2.5        smb-262-nuc
+      10.0.3.5        smb-263-nuc
+      10.0.4.5        smb-264-nuc
+      ```

 ## Establish a connection between host and SMB
 1. On your local machine, in the console window, execute `hostname -I` to get an IP address.
 If multiple IP addresses are present, take the one corresponds to the actual chosen network connection.